Braun carries No. 3 Kansas past No. 7 West Virginia 79-65

 BIG PICTURE

 West Virginia may point to its inability to guard the 3-point arc, where Kansas hit 16 3-pointers, as the biggest reason for the loss.
-But the Mountaineers lost the rebounding battle, something that rarely happens, and the Jayhawks managed to match them nearly point-for-point in the paint.
+But the Mountaineers also lost the rebounding battle, something that rarely happens, and the Jayhawks managed to match them nearly point-for-point in the paint.

 Kansas was 9 of 19 from beyond the arc in the second half, when it pulled away.
 Braun hit most of the long-range shots, but he also was a major facilitator — he contributed seven assists, too.